opticod/Opti-Movies/README.md

 With this app, you can:

-* Discover the most popular, the most rated or the highest rated movies
+* Discover the most popular, the highest rated and the highest-grossing movies
 * See their ratings,popularity,release date,genere types
 * Save favorite movies locally to view them even when offline
 * Watch trailers